Nolesman2tN/CXoneGuideTest/docs/source/index.rst

    usage
    api

-Lumache has its documentation hosted on Read the Docs for api.
+ Lumache has its documentation hosted on Read the Docs. docs/source/index.rst